Appendix I: Identifying the Scholarly Literature

 also the Chicago Project on

-Security and Terrorism (CPOST) website.
+Security and Threats (CPOST) website.

-On nuclear
+On nuclear issues, you might to

-issues, you might to check out the website of the Project on Nuclear Issues
+check out the website of the Project on Nuclear Issues

 of the Center for Strategic and International Studies; note especially